taismenezes/AREC570-Tais/README.md

 #Reproducing the report results

-File "" in this repository contains a command that runs the R script ("reproducibility_exercise.Rmd") and reproduces the report included in the "output" directory.
+File "ADD" in this repository contains a command that runs the R script ("reproducibility_exercise.Rmd") and reproduces the report included in the "output" directory.
-Therefore, to reproduce the report results, you must run file "".
+Therefore, to reproduce the report results, you must run file "ADD".

 The report consists of 5 steps: